Generic selectors

 Southend United

 The club have submitted plans to build a new 22,000 capacity stadium at Fossetts Farm, just behind the club’s training ground in Eastern Avenue.
-The scheme plans also to feature a hotel, retail space, a cinema, plus indoor soccer pitches and residential accommodation.
-It planning permission is quickly forthcoming then works could start towards the end of this year.
+The scheme plans also feature a hotel, retail space, a cinema, plus indoor soccer pitches and residential accommodation.
+If planning permission is quickly forthcoming, then works could start towards the end of this year.
 However, initially, the stadium will be restricted to a capacity of 14,000 and will only have three sides.
 It is hoped that revenue generated from the new build will then be used to fund future developments.
-29.4.17
+(29/04/17)

 Swansea City

-The Club have put in a formal planning application to extend the capacity of the Liberty Stadium to 34,000.
-The first phase of the developments would see an additional tier being added to the East Stand, increasing the number of seats by 6,000.
-This would be followed at a later stage with additional tiers being added to both ends of the stadium.
+The club has submitted a formal planning application to extend the capacity of Liberty Stadium to 34,000.
+The first phase of the development would see an additional tier added to the East Stand, increasing the number of seats by 6,000.
+This would be followed at a later stage with additional tiers added to both ends of the stadium.
 No timescales have been announced as to when these developments would take place.

 Wolverhampton Wanderers